awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 + **kms:ScheduleKeyDeletion** – Allows key administrators to [delete this CMK](deleting-keys.md)\.
 + **kms:CancelKeyDeletion** – Allows key administrators to cancel the pending deletion of this CMK\.

 The final two permissions in the preceding list, `kms:ScheduleKeyDeletion` and `kms:CancelKeyDeletion`, are included by default when you [create a CMK](create-keys.md)\.
 However, you can optionally remove them from the key policy when you create a CMK by clearing the box for **Allow key administrators to delete this key**\.
 In the same way, you can use the key details page to remove them from the default key policy for existing CMKs\.
-For more information, see [Editing Keys](editing-keys.md)\.
+For more information, see [Editing keys](editing-keys.md)\.

 Many of these permissions contain the wildcard character \(`*`\)\.
 That means that if AWS KMS adds new API operations in the future, key administrators will automatically be allowed to perform all new API operations that begin with Create, Describe, Enable, List, Put, Update, Revoke, Disable, Get, or Delete\.

 **Note**
 The key administrators statement described in the preceding section is in the latest version of the default key policy\.
-For information about previous versions of the default key policy, see [Keeping Key Policies Up to Date](key-policy-upgrading.md)\.
+For information about previous versions of the default key policy, see [Keeping key policies up to date](key-policy-upgrading.md)\.

-### Allows Key Users to Use the CMK<a name="key-policy-default-allow-users"></a>
+### Allows key users to use the CMK<a name="key-policy-default-allow-users"></a>

 The default key policy that the console creates for symmetric CMKs allows you to choose IAM users and roles in the account, and external AWS accounts, and make them *key users*\.